Thrillpool/vaguely-what-todo/readme.md

-This repo is some rough idea for how to avoid needing a plugin itself compiling against implementations
+This repo is some rough idea for how to avoid needing a plugin itself compiling against implementations (and instead just some very barebones interfaces)

 run